laverdet/isolated-vm/README.md

 ##### `module.evaluate(options)` *[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)*
 ##### `module.evaluateSync(options)`
 * `options` *[object]* - Optional.
-	* `timeout` *[number]* - Maximum amount of time this module is allowed to run before execution is canceled.
+	* `timeout` *[number]* - Maximum amount of time in milliseconds this module is allowed to run before execution is canceled.
 Default is no timeout.
 * **return** *[transferable]*

 Evaluate the module and return the last expression (same as script.run).
 If `evaluate` is called